 Australian War Memorial

-Poppies along the Honour Roll
+Poppies along the Honour Roll at the Australian War Memorial

 Day 2 on this Canberra 5 day itinerary is spent at The National War Museum.
 I suggest budgeting to stay the whole day because it is very interesting with lots to see and to learn – well I think so, but I do love history!